Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 Andalus overthrew the Murabbitun movement as they weakened and stopped gaining military victories.
 Christian kings took advantage and went on the offensive again.

-1212: Popw Innocent III called for a European crusade to attack the Muwahiddun movement.
+1212: Pope Innocent III called for a European crusade to attack the Muwahiddun movement.

 1228 - 1248: Valencia, Sevilla, Badajoz, Majorca, Murcia, Jaen and others fell due to Christian attack.
 1236: Cordoba fell to Castillians.

-Last part of Muslim Andalus left was Emirate of Granada.
-Nasrids of Granada managed to hang on by paying tribute and even assisting to defeat other Muslim leaders.
+Last part of Muslim Andalus left was the Emirate of Granada.
+Nasrids of Granada managed to hang on by paying tribute and even assisting in defeating other Muslim leaders.

-1482: Emir of Granada overthrown by his son.
+1482: The Emir of Granada overthrown by his son.
 1486: Son captured by Castillians, Father retakes the throne, Son released on agreement to fight for throne becomes Emir again leading to civil war against Uncle.
 Eventually retires from the civil war allowing Uncle to fight the Castillians.

 1490: Granada last muslim city left in the Penisula.